hacspec/hax/proof-libs/coq/coq/README.md

 ## Compiling the coq files

 In folder `/coq`, type `make`.
 This compiles the coq libraries and the compiled examples, as defined in `_CoqProject`.
-This requires the coq compiler to be installed (only tested on coq 8.13.1)
+This requires the coq compiler to be installed.

 If you want to add a new example to `_CoqProject`, such that it is compiled through `make`, you should run `coq_makefile -f _CoqProject -o Makefile` in `/coq` to update the makefile.